ernestoresende/frontendmasters-notes/README.md

 # FrontEnd Masters Notes

-This is a series of documents intended at documenting both annotations and coding exercises promoted by FrontEnd Master's classes that I've choosen to enroll.
+This is a series of documents intended at documenting both annotations and coding exercises promoted by FrontEnd Master's classes that I've chosen to enroll.

 Each directory represents a different class classified by their name and author.